retroglyphic/JSON_Editor/README.md

 When the user clicks "Save Record" :

-The record will be saved to a new json file with the name shown in the New File Name box.
+ - Existing Records:    The record will be saved to a new json file using the name shown in the New File Name box.
 The values in the table will be updated.

-If the user has created a new record, this record does get saved.
-However, the new record is not visible in the table until the new json file gets loaded and parsed.
+ - New Records:    If the user has created a new record, the new record is saved in a temp json file in the temp folder.
+That new file is then reloaded, reparsed and the values in the viewing table will be updated.
+Once user is done creating new records, the temp file is moved to the json_files folder, using the name shown in the New File Name box.
 It is possible to create many new records

 =====================

 Future goals:
-- rework the table view to allow the viewing of new records
+- rework the table view to allow the viewing of new records - DONE
 - allow user to select alternate css or layouts
 - include a record <Delete> function with a "are you sure" check